JesseBowling/zeek-pdns-docker/README.md

 # Setup

 * Set up a Linux machine with Docker and docker-compose installed
-    * This machine uses LetsEncrypt, so it should be publicly acessible (check public IP/firewalls)
+    * This machine uses LetsEncrypt, so it should be publicly accessible (check public IP/firewalls)
 * Clone this project somewhere on the VM
 * Add a user/password to use for the basic auth
     * `htpasswd ./auth/nginx.htpasswd pdnsuser`
 * Put the FQDN in the nginx configuration; for instance if your domain name is 'example.domain.tld'
     * `sed -i -e 's/YOUR_FQDN_HERE/example.domain.tld/g' ./auth/nginx.conf`
-* `mkdir -p ./skipped ./ingest ./spool`
+* Modify the `zeek-pdns-ingest` `volumes` stanza to be the location of your Zeek DNS log files (`/zeek` in our example config).
+If your log files have a non-default naming standard, you may need to adjust line 12 (find statement) in the `index_pdns.bash` script.
 * _Optional_: Adjust the `POSTGRES_PASSWORD` and `POSTGRES_USER` variables in `docker-compose.yml`.
 By default this
  container is never exposed to the network, but if through misconfiguration it was, the default user/password is terrible.
 You have been warned.